kaiwan/hacksec/README.md

 ﻿# hacksec
-Hacking and security - writing security-aware code for Linux (system) apps, kernel and driver programming.
+Hacking and security - writing security-aware code for IoT on Linux: (system) apps, kernel and drivers.

-For now, this is the materials (presentation and code) I use when presenting at conferences on the topic "MITIGATING HACKERS WITH HARDENING ON LINUX - AN OVERVIEW FOR DEVELOPERS, FOCUS ON BOF".
+For now, this is the materials (presentation and code) I use when presenting at conferences on (broadly) this topic:
+"MITIGATING HACKERS WITH HARDENING ON LINUX - AN OVERVIEW FOR DEVELOPERS, FOCUS ON BOF".